The Vanishing of Vivienne Cameron

 About this listen

-In 1986, a young woman called Beth Barnard was savagely murdered and her married boyfriend’s wife, Vivienne Cameron, went missing.
-The authorities instantly jumped to what they thought was the obvious conclusion: in a jealous rage, Vivienne had killed her husband’s much younger girlfriend and then committed suicide.
+In 1986 on Phillip Island, a young woman called Beth Barnard was savagely murdered and her boyfriend’s wife, Vivienne Cameron, went missing.
+The police immediately jumped to what they thought was the obvious conclusion: in a jealous rage, Vivienne had killed Beth and then herself.
 Vivienne’s body was never found.

 In the spirit of reconciliation, Audible acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
 We pay our respect to their elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.